dqmis/dl2/blog/blogpost.md

 **Result Interpretation:** In the final stage, an interpreter is used to explain the output of the symbolic solver, aligning it with the correct answer and making it comprehensible to the user.

 This structured approach allows the Logic-LM framework to effectively address complex reasoning tasks.
 Compared to the direct prompting approach, **Logic Programming (LP) prompting** enables the model to generate more accurate and coherent logical reasoning outputs by following a systematic thought framework.
-This approach is similar to the [chain-of-thought prompting](https://arxiv.org/abs/2201.11903), but it is based on symbolic reasoning rather than purely statistical methods.
+This approach is similar to the [chain-of-thought prompting](https://arxiv.org/abs/2201.11903) (CoT), but it is based on symbolic reasoning rather than purely statistical methods.
+Additionally, Logic-LM employs two backup strategies to handle cases where the generated logic program cannot be executed by the symbolic solver:

+-The basic mode (random): If the symbolic solver fails, the system uses a random guess as the prediction.

+-Logic collabration mode (LLM): When the symbolic solver encounters difficulties, the system switches to a chain-of-thought (CoT) model, which loads baseline LLM results and uses them as the prediction.
+This backup strategy ensures that reasonable predictions are provided even in challenging scenarios.

 <br/>
 <p align="center">